 Everything so far has been so focused on triage.
 As intense and long-standing as this pandemic feels, it’s only been a few months and those first few months have been focused on triage, so it seems many people haven’t gotten around to addressing mental health yet.
 Pediatric offices have been closed and families are just doing their best to survive day-to-day, so we may not yet have seen the uptick in mental health care that will eventually be required.

 Looking ahead, in 6 months or a year from now, to what extent do you think current practices and dynamics will persist vs. return to the status quo pre-COVID?

 In behavioral and mental health, people are finding telehealth extremely useful.
 Certainly, depending on a child’s age or the issue, this won’t work for everyone long-term.
 But for many kids, it’d be a logistical win to deliver therapy via telemedicine.
 Connecting patients with behavioral and mental health services regularly has always been a big challenge and this might be a way to finally take down that roadblock.

 Dr. Mark Bertin’s practice specializes in developmental pediatrics, a sub-specialty of pediatrics focusing on the promotion of child development, and developmental disorders such as ADHD, autism, and learning disabilities.
 As a developmental pediatrician, Dr. Bertin evaluates children’s overall development, provides behavioral evaluation and support, and recommends specific educational and treatment plans, while also offering ongoing support to children and their families.

 B-Vitals is a digital health assessment and intervention tool used to empower pediatricians to detect behavioral and mental health problems as part of the standard annual check-up.

-B-Vitals is committed to making our digital tool available to any pediatrician who needs it.
+B-Vitals is committed to making our digital tool available to any clinician who needs it.
 If you are interested in using B-Vitals for your practice, please contact us at info@B-Vitals.com